-Chains and online stores that use Lipscore have the editorial responsibility for their user reviews and the handling of these.
-Inquiries should therefore be directed to the relevant website where the user review has been published (possibly not published).
+Chains and online stores that use Lipscore have the editorial responsibility for their reviews and their handling.
+Inquiries should therefore be directed to the relevant website where the customer review is published (or if not published).
 If this does not work and you believe that the company does not meet the guidelines set out in this document, you can send an email to firstname.lastname@example.org.
-Then your inquiry will be assessed by one of our Customer Success Managers who will look into the matter.
+Your inquiry will then be sent to one of our Customer Success Managers, who will look into the matter in more detail.

 Deletion, analysis and ownership of customer data

-When we at Lipscore relate to customer data, this is processed on three “levels”.
+When we at Lipscore deal with customer data, this is processed on two “levels”.

-The most important thing is that the end customer owns their own data and can at any time request access to their own customer data and request that user reviews be deleted.
+The most important thing is that the end customer owns their own data and at any time can request access to their own customer data and request that reviews are deleted.
 This is in accordance with the Personal Data Act.
-In the event of a request for this, the customer is asked to contact the relevant company where the user reviews are given.
+If this is desired, the customer is asked to contact the company where the reviews have been provided.
 Lipscore naturally has full GDPR support and it is easy for our users to extract customer data and, if necessary, delete data.

 Chains and online stores that use Lipscore also have ownership of data they have collected from their customers, and can export the data if they end their customer relationship with Lipscore.
-Such delivery shall take place in a safe and sound manner, in accordance with our data processor agreement.
+Such a handover must take place in a secure and responsible manner, in accordance with our data processing agreement.